 Mountaineering is all about being able to exercise at a moderate intensity for many hours (typically 5 to 12 hours) and your training should reflect this.

-Probably the best training is going on long days hill walking as this simulates the real thing as closely as possible and prepares the mind (exercising for long periods in poor weather requires mental strength!).
+The best training is going on long days hill walking as this simulates the real thing as closely as possible and prepares the mind (exercising for long periods in potentially poor weather requires mental strength!).
 However not everyone has the opportunity to do this and so alternatives such as jogging, cycling and gym workouts are good.